zuplo/docs/docs/developer-portal/adding-pages.md

 ## 3/ Configuring the Sidebar

 Next you will configure where your new page will be displayed in the developer portal's sidebar navigation.
 Open `sidebar.json`.
 All pages you wish to display should go under the `docs` folder, in the order you want them displayed in the navigation.
-A sidebar entry consists of the following:
+A typical sidebar entry consists of the following:

 ```json
 {